applegod75/Ticket-system/README.md

 this generates the amount of ticket values that you add after the command, and writes them to a file.

 This function works by first generating a random string (with characters 'A-Z', 'a-z', and '1-9') of a random size (you can never be too random), and then encoding it into an SHA256 hash.
-It then writes this hash to a file.
+It then writes this hash to a file. <br>
+Due to this function having to compute an SHA256 hash, it is pretty slow.
+To compensate for this, I added the "generate-fast" function.

+## generate-fast:

+this generates the amount of tickets you add in the value, and writes them to a file, with a faster algorithm then "generate".

+This function works by just generating a random string with a length of 32.
+It is about 7-8 times faster then "generate", but less secure because there is no such thing as absolute randomness, it is predictable in computing.

 ## check:

-This checks if the hash you give it is in the "tickets.txt" file, that's it.
+This checks if the hash you give it is in the "tickets.tckt" file, that's it.

 ## help: